 Due to its simple ingredients and preparation combined with its luxurious taste, it is a popular chocolate to make at home and gift to loved ones on Valentine’s day in Japan.

 - Milk chocolate: Since chocolate is the main ingredient in this recipe, it’s important to get the good stuff.
 I recommend using a quality milk chocolate with between 20-40% cocoa mass.
 I used Japanese “Meiji Hi Milk” which has 20-30% cocoa and a sweet creamy taste.
 This recipe will work with semi-sweet or dark chocolate, but you will need to add more cream (the amount depends on the cocoa percentage) and the result will be intensely chocolatey.
 I don’t add any extra sugar in this recipe and the sweetness will rely on the sugar content in the chocolate, so keep this in mind when selecting your chocolate.
-Don’t be tempted to use chocolate chips for this recipe!

 - Heavy cream: Cream with a milk fat percentage above 36% is ideal for the best texture and creamy flavor.

 - Cocoa powder: Use to dust the top at the end.
-If you want the nama chocolate to be fully coated you can roll them in the cocoa powder if you prefer.
+If you want the Nama Chocolate to be fully coated you can roll them in the cocoa powder if you prefer.

 Finely cut the chocolate into small flakes.
 The smaller you cut, the easier it will melt.
 It is important not to leave any big chunks here.